Francoist Spain: Establishment

-Spain's strong ties with the Axis powers led Franco to seriously consider joining the alliance during the Second World War for ideological sympathies and irredentism with a particular focus on reclaiming the British territory of Gibraltar as well as taking over French Morocco and merging it with Spanish Morocco alongside annexing the Oran district of Algeria, and French Cameroon as well as large amounts of food, oil, grain and other resources.
-This would lead Franco to send Juan Vigón to speak with Hitler, followed by a subsequent letter explaining Spanish demands.
+Spain's strong ties with the Axis powers led Franco to seriously consider joining them during the Second World War for ideological sympathies and irredentism with a particular focus on reclaiming the British territory of Gibraltar and taking over French Morocco, with the ideal of merging it with Spanish Morocco, alongside annexing the Oran district of Algeria, and French Cameroon as well as large amounts of food, oil, grain and other resources.
+This was partially fulfilled by Spain taking over the international city of Tangier after Germany defeated France.
+Franco would then send Juan Vigón to speak with Hitler, followed by a subsequent letter explaining Spanish demands.
 Hitler initially ignored such an offer, convinced that the war would soon be over and Britain would eventually come asking for terms of peace.
-Eventually, Hitler and the German government would soon turn to Spanish belligerence chiefly for the purpose of seizing Gibraltar and initially agreed to it's demands.
+Eventually, Hitler and the German government would turn their attention to Spanish belligerence in response to hardened British resistance during the Battle of Britain, chiefly to seize Gibraltar, and initially agreed to its demands (particularly territorial ones), but made unreasonable terms such as asking for the annexation of one of the Canary Islands and Spanish Guinea alongside territorial bases in Spanish Morocco, which were rejected by the Spaniards.
 These negotiations culminated in the Meeting at Hendaye between Franco and Hitler on October 23, 1940.
-The meeting ended in failure due to Franco's exorbitant demands and Hitler's reluctance to fulfill them to maintain friendly relations with Vichy France after the Battle of Dakar.
-For the rest of the war, Spain remained neutral but continued to assist the Axis through various means such as sending the Blue Division to fight on the Eastern Front, allowing German submarines to operate in Spanish ports, permitting Gestapo spies to operate in Spain and sending tungsten to Germany.
+The meeting ended in failure due to Franco's extensive demands and Hitler's reluctance to fulfill them to maintain friendly relations with Vichy France after the Battle of Dakar and disillusionment over Spanish rejection of German territorial demands during the negotiations.
+Another attempt at bringing Spain into the war for Operation Felix in December 1940 involving Franco and Wilhelm Canaris also ended in failure with Franco himself citing Britain's uncontested naval and aerial dominance, the worsening economic conditions, reliance on food and oil imports from the Allies and the Germans' lack of firm commitments.
+For the rest of the war, Spain remained neutral but continued to assist the Axis through various means such as sending the Blue Division to fight on the Eastern Front, allowing German submarines to operate in Spanish ports, permitting Gestapo spies to operate in Spain and sending tungsten and foodstuffs to Germany.